Calgary, Mull: History

 The name comes from the Gaelic, Cala ghearraidh, meaning Beach of the meadow (pasture).
 "Cala" is the word specifically used for a hard, sandy beach suitable for landing a boat, which relates plausibly to the location.
 However, the museum on the Isle of Mull explains that kald and gart are similar Old Norse words, meaning "cold" and "garden", that were likely used when named by the Vikings who inhabited the Inner Hebrides.
 A small stone pier, originally built to allow "Clyde puffers" (small steam-driven cargo boats) to deliver coal to the Mornish Estate, was also used to take sheep to and from grazing on the Treshnish Isles and gives a further possible reason for the name of the bay.

 Just up the hill from the pier the deserted village of Inivea remains as roofless stone ruins, an atmospheric relic of the Highland clearances.
 David Tennant (the former Tenth Doctor on Doctor Who) traced his family back to here in the BBC programme, Who Do You Think You Are?
 Around 24 buildings of the township can be seen, several of them still standing to wall head level.
 These included houses and barns, with enclosures probably forming kailyards.
 A flattish area to the north, higher than the houses, shows signs of rig and furrow cultivation and a drying kiln.
 A rocky knoll above the houses still has the remains of a dun, though many of its stones were taken to build the houses.

 On the East side of the bay Calgary House, now called Calgary Castle, was built in 1817 extending an earlier Calgary Estate laird's house.
 Colonel James Macleod, Commissioner of the North-West Mounted Police, was a summer guest here.
-In 1876, shortly after returning to Canada, he suggested its name for Fort Calgary which gave rise to the city of Calgary, Alberta, a metropolis of 1,400,000 residents and the Greater Calgary Region, which has a population of 1.5 million.
+In 1876, shortly after returning to Canada, he suggested its name for Fort Calgary which gave rise to the city of Calgary, Alberta, a metropolis of 1,700,000.